 Want to give back but not sure how?
 Here are a few ways to get started in giving back and reaping the added benefits of health this season and in the upcoming new year:

 Many local organizations offer volunteer opportunities on a limited or regular basis.
 Find an organization that suits your personality and skill set, allowing you to use your strengths to give back.
 Kids Food Basket, for example, offers many opportunities for giving, from making sack lunches to hosting a fundraiser.
-Find ways you can give of your time this season!
+Find ways you can give of your time!

-Storing away your summer clothes may be months behind us, but we bet you’ve found a few extra coats and mittens when switching over your closets this season.
-If you’ve found yourself with clothing or other items in need of a new home, think about donating those items to a local shelter.
-Places like Mel Trotter are always in need of new and gently used items for their patrons.
+Always be on the lookout for clothing or other items in need of a new home – think about donating those items to a local shelter.
+Places like Mel Trotter, for example, are always in need of new and gently used items for their patrons.

 Help Friends and Family in Need

 Giving back doesn’t have to happen through organizations.
 You are just as likely to experience the joy and health benefits of giving by taking the time to help a friend or family member in need.
 Does your widowed aunt need help with snow removal?
 Grab a shovel and help her out!
-Is your brother’s family struggling to provide gifts for their kids this year?
+Is your brother’s family struggling to provide for their kids?
 Find ways you can help, either through giving money or offering gifts.

 Give Back and Get Healthy

 Giving is contagious and about the only “infection” we’d advise you to spread to friends and coworkers.
-Do your part: find ways to give back and infect others with the joy of giving this season!
+Do your part: find ways to give back and infect others with the joy of giving!